...

 So there seems to be a fruitful relationship between supply and demand, but then practical concerns often throw a spanner in the works.
 Finding candidates in countries where you don't speak the language, for example, is no easy task.
 Moreover, there are a lot of practicalities: registering foreigners, helping them with housing, helping them get a bank account...
 Things that the average HR department does not know much about.

-500 men per year
+500 foreign workers per year

-Link2Europe can currently "draw" temporary workers from just about every European country.
+Link2Europe can currently temporary employment "draw" from just about every European country.
 In the seven main EU countries, the company has established partnerships with local recruitment agencies.
 The company brings about 500 foreign workers a year to Belgium.
-"The pure recruitment process is actually not that different from how it is done in our country," Nagels says.
+"The pure recruitment process is actually not that different from how it is done in our country," says Igor.
 "Candidates are screened based on competencies and qualifications in a personal interview.
 The real final selection - do we introduce someone to a particular company or not - happens in Belgium.
 What is completely different, though, is our service.
 We are actually much more than an employment or recruitment agency.
 At least half of our time and effort goes into supporting the people we bring here.
 From the moment candidates leave home, until they sign the contract, and even after that, we are there to support them."

-Even in housing, Nagels and her colleagues have a finger in the pie.
+Even in housing, Igor and his colleagues have a finger in the pie.
 "For example, we have our own houses where people can stay before looking for their own housing.
 These are perfectly maintained homes, equipped with every comfort.
-And it goes even further: we provide transportation so they get to work, we fill out all the paperwork for the municipality where they are going to live, and we help with their tax returns.
+And it goes even further: we provide transportation so they can get to work, we fill out all the paperwork for the municipality where they are going to live, and we help with their tax returns.
 For this, in turn, we work with specialized accounting firms who are familiar with foreign laws."

 Help integrate

-All that support is not unnecessary pampering, Nagels stresses, but an expression of respect and warmth for the temporary worker.
+All that support is not unnecessary pampering, Igor stresses, but an expression of respect and warmth for the temporary worker.
 "Look, these people want to come and work here, they choose Belgium very consciously.
-They don't have to come and work here, they can just as easily work in France, the Netherlands, Great Britain, Germany, you name it.
+They don't have to come and work here, they can work in France, the Netherlands, Great Britain, Germany, you name it.
 They often leave their families behind and find themselves in a completely different country, with a different culture and language.
 Usually they speak English or French, but Dutch almost never.
 I think it is only natural that we try to help and integrate them as much as possible.
 Wellbeing is one of our core values, which means we treat them with respect.
 By the way, we expect the same from the companies where they will be working."

 Mutual respect